SiFli SDK RF Test Guide

 19 dBm

-The software APIs (pwr_lvl, the Kconfig BT_TX_POWER_VAL_*) accept any integer dBm value, not a level index; the controller quantizes it at runtime to the nearest hardware level.
+The software API (pwr_lvl, Kconfig BT_TX_POWER_VAL_*) accepts any integer dBm — not a level index; the controller quantizes it to the nearest hardware level at runtime.

 8. HCI Command Quick Reference

-Below is an overview of the common HCI commands related to BT/BLE RF testing:
+A quick reference of the HCI commands commonly used for BT/BLE RF testing:

 ../_images/hci_cmd.png